 I first learned about oil pulling two decades ago while studying Ayurvedic cooking.
-Oil pulling, or oil gargling, is an ancient detoxification therapy mentioned in Ayurvedic texts and is recommended as an easy, daily practice to rapidly improve oral health and over time, help resolve many chronic diseases.
+Oil pulling is an ancient detoxification therapy mentioned in ancient Ayurvedic texts and is recommended as an easy, daily practice.

 The modern resurgence of oil pulling therapy commenced in 1992 and was initiated by Dr. F. Karach, MD, who used it with great success in his medical practice.
 Dr. Karach claimed that oil pulling would resolve a variety of illnesses including hormonal problems, cardiovascular disease, and digestive ailments.

 Dr. Bruce Fife, author of Coconut Cures and Oil Pulling Therapy: Detoxifying and Healing the Body Through Oral Cleansing, suggests that oil pulling therapy can effectively be used to clear and heal sinus problems as one of the first detox symptoms that are experienced is an increased flow/clearing of mucus from the throat and sinuses.
 Mucous drainage is one of the body’s best methods of removing toxins.

 The practice of oil pulling is extremely simple.

 One tablespoon of raw, cold-pressed oil is swished in the mouth for 15-20 minutes.
 The swishing process involves gently pushing and pulling the oil around and through the teeth.